Codscript/Codscript/README.md

 **Rafael Mariano Monteiro**

 - 🔭 I’m currently working on angular, ionic, nestjs and django
-- 🌱 I’m currently learning java, MySQl and Mongo db
+- 🌱 I’m currently learning java, nextjs, MySQl and Mongo db
 - 👯 I’m looking to collaborate with open source projects
 - 🤔 I’m looking for help with documentation of programming languages
 - 💬 Ask me about angular, django and ionic